markgol/lidar_odometry_node/README.md

 ## Version

 V0.5.0    2026-04-15    This is the initial public release.
 It is operable but has not been fully tested.
 It has further development that is being done.
-This initial release is part of the projects larger over-all skelelon for SLAM operation.
-It explcitily does not use IMU or other odometrty sensors.
-It relies purely in ICP SE(3) matching to determine odometry.
+This initial release is part of the projects larger over-all skeleton for SLAM operation.
+It explcitily does not use IMU or other odometry sensors.
+It relies purely on ICP SE(3) matching to determine odometry.
 It has additional noise filtering to detect when the platform is not moving.
-This was done to reduce drift accuuktaiton when the platform isn't moving.
-It also has a radius crop of the local map in order to reduce process requirements.
-The node assumes that the plaform is fixed and stationary when it first starts.
-This  create a local map of the platform's location.
+This was done to reduce drift accumulation when the platform isn't moving.
+It also has a radius crop of the local map in order to reduce processing requirements.
+The node assumes that the plaform is stationary when it first starts.
+This allows the node to create a local map of the platform's location.